nawar-hisso/unxd-assignment/README.md

 ### 📱 Responsive Design

-I've designed the UNXD Event React App to be fully responsive 😄👍🏼📱💻 No matter what device you're on, whether it's a mobile phone, tablet, or desktop, this app adjusts beautifully to the screen size, ensuring a seamless user experience.
+I've designed the UNXD Event React App to be fully responsive 😄👍🏼📱💻 <br />
+No matter what device you're on, whether it's a mobile phone, tablet, or desktop, this app adjusts beautifully to the screen size, ensuring a seamless user experience.

 ### 📋 Prerequisites